jupyter-book/jupyter-book/docs/get-started/init.md

 (def:project)=
 `project`
-: The `project` key defines the project _frontmatter_, which allows you to speocfy how your project should render and behave.
+: The `project` key defines the project _frontmatter_, which allows you to specify how your project should render and behave.
 We'll look at this section later in this tutorial.

 `site`
 : The `site` key defines the website configuration, used by the `start` command or when building an HTML export.
 Here, we're telling MyST to use the book theme.